 Description of Trigger Events.
 Osprey and Marlin’s debt obligations contain certain “Note Trigger Events” to protect the note holders, including (i) an Enron senior unsecured debt rating below investment grade by any of the three major credit rating agencies concurrent with an Enron stock closing price of $59.78 per share or below in the case of Osprey and $34.13 per share or below in the case of Marlin; (ii) a cross default to Enron senior obligations in excess of $50 million and $100 million for Osprey and Marlin, respectively; and (iii) the requirement that an amount sufficient to redeem the notes be deposited with a trustee 120 days prior to maturity dates of January 15, 2003 and July 15, 2003 for Osprey and Marlin, respectively.
 As of November 16, 2001 the Enron stock closing price was $9.00 per share.

 In the event a Note Trigger Event was to occur, Enron has 21 days to file a registration statement for the issuance of equity to repay the notes and such registration statement has 90 days from the Note Trigger Event to become effective.
 Any Enron registration statement filed cannot become effective until Enron files its restated audited consolidated financial statements which is not expected until completion of the Special Committee investigation.
-In addition, the Dynegy merger agreement precludes equityissuances over $2 billion without Dynegy’s consent.
 In the event that Enron does not file its registration statement or the registration statement is not effective during the respective time requirements, Enron must pursue a private placement of equity, if permitted.
-If Enron does not sell equity in an amount sufficient to repay the notes, Enron is obligated to immediately pay the difference in cash.
+If Enron cannot timely sell equity in an amount sufficient to repay the notes, Enron is obligated to pay the difference in cash.

-In the event that Enron fails to repay these commitments described above or is unable to obtain a waiver of such obligations, a series of events would begin which could impact Enron’s compliance with the terms of its Revolving Credit Agreements and certain other obligations, including bank debt facilities.
+In the event that Enron fails to pay any debt obligations when due, including when such obligations may be accelerated, or is unable to obtain a waiver of or amendment to such obligations, a series of events would begin which could impact Enron’s compliance with the terms of its Revolving Credit Agreements and certain other obligations, including bank debt facilities.

 Either as a result of the restructuring plan discussed in Note 2 or to raise cash to repay Enron’s obligations discussed above, Enron may sell the assets of Whitewing and/or Atlantic Water Trusts for amounts below their carrying values.
 The net proceeds from the sale of such assets can be used to repay Enron’s obligations discussed above.
 Accordingly, Enron may be required to record asset writedowns, possibly as early as the fourth quarter of 2001.